 - Roll each cookie dough ball in the cinnamon/sugar mixture and place them on an ungreased cookie sheet about 2” apart.

 Bake and Cool

-The cookies will puff up as they bake and then flatten out when they are done.
+- The cookies will puff up as they bake and then flatten out as they cook.

 Recipe Nutrition Information

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist's advice.

 You May Also Like These Recipes From Recipe Idea Shop

 - Coconut Kiss Cookies (vegan and gluten free)

 - Gluten Free Peanut Butter Chocolate Chip Cookies